Table of Contents

 Solution 1: Enable Card for Overseas Use or International Transactions

 Manually enabling Card for Overseas Use or International transactions would be needed if you are getting this error message.
+Your card might not be set up for overseas or international use.
+Here’s how to fix that:

 Solution 2: Purchase Google Play Gift Card

-Step 1: Go to Paytm or Amazon to buy a Google Play gift card using your debit card.
+- Buy a Google Play gift card using your debit card.